Ciovino/ctf_auto/readme.md

 │   ├── base_website.py
 │   ├── molecon.py
 │   └── ... (other custom connectors)
-├── .venv/
 ├── config.ini
 ├── main.py
 ├── challenge_state_manager.py
-├── setup.sh
 ├── requirements.txt
 └── README.md
 ```

 Inside each challenge folder (e.g., SuperSecureLogin/):
-* general_info.md: Contains the challenge name, ID, platform, category, points, solved status, and description.
+* `general_info.md`: Contains the challenge name, ID, platform, category, points, solved status, and description.
-* solvers.txt: Lists users who have solved the challenge and the total solve count.
+* `solvers.txt`: Lists users who have solved the challenge and the total solve count.
-* challenge/: A subfolder containing any downloadable attachments for the challenge.
+* `challenge/`: A subfolder containing any downloadable attachments for the challenge.

 ## How It Works
-* Pending Challenges: A challenge is considered "pending" an update if its point value, number of solves, or your "solved by me" status has changed since the last check, or if it's entirely new.
+* *Pending Challenges*: A challenge is considered "pending" an update if its point value, number of solves, or your "solved by me" status has changed since the last check, or if it's entirely new.
-* Updates: When updating a challenge:
+* *Updates*: When updating a challenge:
-    - general_info.md and solvers.txt are overwritten with the latest information.
+    - `general_info.md` and `solvers.txt` are overwritten with the latest information.
-    - Attachments are typically downloaded into the challenge/ subfolder if the subfolder is newly created for that challenge.
-Existing files in challenge/ are generally not overwritten unless specific logic is added for it.
+    - Attachments are typically downloaded into the `challenge/` subfolder if the subfolder is newly created for that challenge.
+Existing files in `challenge/` are generally not overwritten unless specific logic is added for it.
-* Scope: You can choose to update all pending challenges or filter by a specific platform/category.
+* *Scope*: You can choose to update all pending challenges or filter by a specific platform/category.

 ## Adding New CTF Platforms
 This tool is designed to be extensible:
-1. Create a Connector Class:
+1. **Create a Connector Class**:
-    * Develop a new Python class that inherits from website_connectors.base_website.WebsiteConnectorBase.
+    * Develop a new Python class that inherits from `website_connectors.base_website.WebsiteConnectorBase`.
-    * Implement all the abstract methods defined in the base class (e.g., login(), get_challenges(), get_challenge_details(), download_attachment()) with the specific logic for the new CTF platform.
+    * Implement all the abstract methods defined in the base class (e.g., `login()`, `get_challenges()`, `get_challenge_details()`, `download_attachment()`) with the specific logic for the new CTF platform.
-    * Place your new connector file (e.g., my_new_site_connector.py) inside the website_connectors/ directory.
-Make sure this directory has an __init__.py file to be treated as a package.
+    * Place your new connector file (e.g., `my_new_site_connector.py`) inside the `website_connectors/` directory.
+Make sure this directory has an `__init__.py` file to be treated as a package.
-2. Configure in config.ini:
+2. **Configure in `config.ini`**:
     * Add a new section for your platform (e.g., [my_new_site]).
-    * Set enabled = true.
+    * Set `enabled = true`.
-    * Provide base_url and any necessary authentication details (e.g., username, password, api_key).
+    * Provide `base_url` and any necessary authentication details (e.g., `username`, `password`, `api_key`).
-    * Set connector_class to the full path of your new class, for example: website_connectors.my_new_site_connector.MyNewSiteConnectorClass.
+    * Set `connector_class` to the full path of your new class, for example: `website_connectors.my_new_site_connector.MyNewSiteConnectorClass`.

 ## Notes
-* The name of the virtual environment folder (default .venv) can be changed by editing the VENV_NAME variable within the setup.sh script if needed.
-* Ensure your requirements.txt is up-to-date, especially if you add new connectors that have specific Python package dependencies.
-The setup.sh script will install these.
+* Ensure your `requirements.txt` is up-to-date, especially if you add new connectors that have specific Python package dependencies.
+To update the requirements file you can run `pip freeze > requirements.txt`